ECO-CHIP: Estimation of Carbon Footprint of Chiplet-based Architectures for Sustainable VLSI: ECO-CHIP framework

+With the diversity of today's chips, ranging from low-power processors at the edge where embodied CFP dominates operation CFP to high power consuming GPUs in a datacenter, where operational CFP dominates embodied CFP, optimizing the total CFP (embodied and operational) is essential for generalizable sustainable computing.
+ECO-CHIP models the total CFP ($C_\text{tot}$) as the sum of the operational CFP ($C_\text{op}$) and embodied CFP ($C_\text{emb}$) as:

+where $C_\text{emb}$ of the system is the sum of the CFP from the different sources highlighted in Fig.~\ref{fig:lca} and is given by:

-where $C_{\text{mfg},i}$ is the manufacturing CFP of each chiplet, $N_C$ is the number of chiplets, $C_{\text{des}}$ is the design CFP of all chiplets, and the HI system, $C_\text{total}$ is the total embodied CFP, and $C_\text{HI}$ is contributions from manufacturing and assembly of the advanced package and any inter-die communication overheads.
+where $C_\text{mfg}$ is the manufacturing CFP of all chiplets, $C_{\text{des}}$ is the design CFP of all chiplets, and $C_{\text{HI}}$ is the overhead from HI including contributions from manufacturing and assembly of the advanced package and any inter-die communication.

+The operational CFP, $C_\text{op}$, is modeled as the carbon intensity of the source of energy during usage ($C_\text{src,use}$) times the energy spent during usage ($E_\text{use}$) and is given by: